GoogleCloudPlatform/flink-on-k8s-operator/docs/developer-guide.md

 the builder container.
 This is the recommended way for local development.

-But to create the Flink Operator Docker image and deploy it to a Kubernetes cluster, the following dependencies are required on you local machine :
+But to create the Flink Operator Docker image and deploy it to a Kubernetes cluster, the following dependencies are required on you local machine:

 * [Docker](https://www.docker.com/)
 * [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)